BounceSecurity/www/_service-details/secchamps.md

 <!--#### Ongoing Communication-->

 * **How do you keep you champions informed?** Your champions need ongoing updates and information about what is going on in the industry, but preparing that is time consuming and needs constant work.
-We will prepare a monthly session for your champions including industry news, a more in-depth topic and your internal updates which we'll prepare together.
+We will prepare a monthly session for your champions including industry news, a more in-depth topic and your internal updates.
 We will also encourage your champions to be involved and deliver their own topics to improve their engagement and buy-in.

 <!--#### Deeper training-->